 Visas will not be required for short trips that are less than 90 days to EU countries even after 31st December 2020.
-Passport requirements, driving licence validity and access to European state healthcare benefits (via EHIC) for British citizens travelling to, within or through the EU could be affected.
-ABTA have produced a guidance note for travel customers which you can read here - www.abta.com/tips-and-advice/brexit-advice-for-travellers - and you are advised to monitor advice issued by the UK Government (see further: www.gov.uk/visit-europe-brexit - this may change if the UK government set up a dedicated site).
+Passport requirements, driving licence validity and access to European state healthcare benefits (via EHIC) for British citizens travelling to, within or through the EU could be affected after 31st December 2020.
+ABTA have produced a guidance note for travel customers which you can read here and you are advised to monitor advice issued by the UK Government (see further www.gov.uk/visit-europe-brexit *).

 Will I get a refund if Brexit affects my holiday?

 If, as a result of Brexit, we are unable to provide you with your holiday or you cannot travel to your destination, then we will work to offer a suitable alternative or we will cancel your holiday booking and give you a refund in line with our booking conditions.
 However the law does not entitle you or anyone else in your booking party to seek any further compensation from us, although you should check to see if your travel insurance policy enables you to make a claim.

 If we or our suppliers are still able to provide your holiday, even if you experience delays or other disruption, it will go ahead as planned and you will not be entitled to cancel or claim a refund or other compensation.

 Will I need a visa to travel to France or elsewhere in the EU after Brexit?

 The European commission announced in November 2018 that, even in a no-deal situation, UK travellers can still visit the EU without a visa.
 You should check the UK Government website to get the most up to date information: www.gov.uk/visit-europe-brexit.

 Will I need to renew my passport?

 Possibly, check the date that your passport expires.
 When travelling in or to the EU after Brexit is effective, the UK government recommends that you have six months left on your passport on the date of your arrival to an EU country.